 Available refresh rates: 144Hz

 ASUS ROG Strix Scar II (2019) i7-8750H RTX 2070 Max-Q 16GB RAM 512GB M.2 model range price to performance comparison table

-We can always lower the game’s displayed screen resolution to something like 1080p or 1440p which is below the 4K laptop’s native pixel count.
-This will get a more stable game experience, increasing a game’s FPS that might be needed across a number of modern AAA games on a 4K laptop.
-However, getting away from the laptop’s more native 4K resolution, will take away in-game graphics definition.
-Not an ideal situation, playing blurry games on your new 4K laptop.
+It would be more likely that we would have to lower the AAA game resolution to 1080p or maybe 1440p and by doing so get back some of the FPS to a playable level.
+But by doing this the game moves away from its native 4K resolution and starts to look unclear.
 And if your laptop does have the power to run some of the modern games in 4K Ultra, you are likely to want to enjoy them on a larger than 17inch laptop panel.
 So at a later point perhaps buy a dedicated monitor for your desk that isnt 60Hz restricted, for those games, thus keeping your laptop for mobility.

 [Note - check that monitor display connectors are compatible between a monitor and a laptop before purchase]

 Maybe you are hoping to enjoy your 4K streamed movies and TV shows while on the move.
 And if you have access to this 4K content and it's your prime use for your new laptop then perhaps it's worth considering a 4K panel, rather than this 1080p.